 Proline Stadium is the brand for all of the sports betting run through the ALC.
 This includes Proline, Proline Fantasy, Proline Futures and Stadium Bets.
 The ALC has improved in recent years by adding a Proline Stadium website where Atlantic province residents can place bets online.
 The offline option of placing your Proline Stadium bets at lottery retailers is still available, but now players can also bet from the comfort of their own homes.

-One main issue with the ALC is that they still require bettors to only make parlay bets.
+Single game bets are now available through the Stadium Bets product, but the ALC still requires bettors to only make parlay bets when using the Proline or Fantasy products.
 This means that you must make at least two selections for every bet.
-Single game bets are not accepted by the ALC.

 The ALC’s version of Proline requires you to make between 2 and 8 selections on your parlay bet.
 If all of your selections are correct then your bet is a winner and will be paid out either into your online Proline Stadium account or by visiting an ALC lottery retailer if you purchased the ticket in person.
 Your winnings are determined by multiplying the odds for each of your selections together and then multiplying this total by your wager amount.

 It’s important to note that the ALC’s version of Proline includes ties, so there are 3 possible outcomes for each game if you are betting the moneyline.
 For example, if an NHL game goes into overtime then the correct bet would be a tie through Proline.